José Andrés: Early life and education

-José Ramón Andrés Puerta was born in Mieres, Asturias, Spain.

-Andrés family moved to Catalonia when he was 6.
-He enrolled in culinary school in Barcelona at the age of 15, and when he needed to complete his Spanish military service at age 18, he was assigned to cook for an admiral.
-He met Ferran Adrià in Barcelona, and he worked three years at El Bulli, from 1988 to 1990.
-In December 1990, he was fired by Adrià and decided to move to the United States.
+José Ramón Andrés Puerta was born in Mieres, Asturias, Spain, on 13 July 1969.
+Andrés' family moved to Catalonia when he was 6.
+He enrolled in culinary school in Barcelona at the age of 15, and when he needed to fulfill his Spanish military service at the age of 18, he was assigned to cook for an admiral.
+He met Spanish chef Ferran Adrià in Barcelona, and he worked for three years at Adrià's restaurant El Bulli in Roses, Catalonia, from 1988 to 1990.
+In December 1990, he was fired by Adrià and he decided to move to the United States.